 - Join your local library and pick up your child's collector card - your child can join the library from birth !

-- Collect a stamp each time your child borrows a book
+- Collect a stamp each time your child visits the library

 - Swap your fully stamped card for a beautifully illustrated certificate for your child to keep